By: Vanessa M.

 Fig 5: Adding your contact details

-When you arrive on this page, it means you are ready to verify your new GMB Account.
+When you arrive on this page, it means you are ready to verify your new business profile.

 Due to challenges receiving the postcard in Africa, we will be using another method to verify your Google business profile.

-Select 'Verify later' (Label 1) and then click next.
+Select 'Verify later' (Fig 6: Label 1) and then click next.

 Set Up Google My Business Account -3-Verify Gmb Account